 Currently, superheavy element synthesis is limited to the success of element Z = 118.
 The production of new superheavy elements will foot in the 8th period of the periodic table, and will provide insight into the existence of island of stability.
 In addition, neutron-rich nuclei far from the valley of stability are important for understanding the r-process in astronomical nuclear physics.
 The supernova explosion is one of the origins of the elements along with the evolution of the stars.
 During a supernova explosion, a large amount of new elements are created and spread around.
 After those elements create the new star, the new star eventually die, leading to an explosion again.
 The elements in the universe and the solar system is created through such an evolution cycle of stars and elements.
 Superheavy elements and neutron-rich nuclei create in the process of that element synthesis scenario.
-Production those nuclei 📻 significant to elucidate element synthesis scenario but, extremely difficult.
-In recent years, the method using the nucleon transfer reaction for the synthesis of new superheavy elements and neutron-rich nuclei has been proposed [1,2], but a quantitative prediction model has not been established.
-The mechanism of the nucleon transfer reaction has been studied for many years in many models, including semiclassical models such as GRAZING [3] and Langevin [1], and microscopic models such as time-depent Hartree-Fock (TDHF) [4].
+Production of those nuclei are significant to elucidate element synthesis scenario but, extremely difficult.
+In recent years, the method using the nucleon transfer reaction for the synthesis of new superheavy elements and neutron-rich nuclei has been proposed [?,?], but a quantitative prediction model has not been established.
+The mechanism of the nucleon transfer reaction has been studied for many years in many models, including semiclassical models such as GRAZING [?] and Langevin [?], and microscopic models such as time-depent Hartree-Fock (TDHF) [?].
 In this study, we analyze the relationship between mass and angle obtained by the nucleon transfer reaction.
 Mass-angle distribution (MAD) is the emission angle on the vertical axis and the mass ratio $M_R$ on the horizontal axis. $M_R$ is represented by $M_R = \frac{A{i=1,2}}{A_1 + A_2}$ . $A_1$ and $A_2$ represent the mass number of the projectile-like fragment and the target-like fragment, respectively.
-When the projectile nucleus collides with the target nucleus, the projectile nucleus receives nucleons from the target nucleus while rubbing around the target nucleus, increases the mass number, and finally emit from the target nucleus in a certain direction.
-There is a correlation between the number of nucleon transferred (mass) and the emission angle, and the characteristic is different depending on the projectile nucleus nucleus are trying to elucidate the fusion process.
-MAD for ws a strong correlation between mass and angle when the quasi-fission reaction is dominant [5].
+When the projectile nucleus collides with the target nucleus, the projectile nucleus receives nucleons from the target nucleus while rubbing around the target nucleus, increases the mass number, and finally leaves from the target nucleus in a certain direction.
+There is a correlation between the number of nucleon transferred (mass) and the emission angle, and the characteristic is depends on the projectile nucleus and the target nucleus.
+By analyzing this correlation, we are trying to elucidate the fusion process.
+MAD shows a strong correlation between mass and angle when the quasi-fission reaction is dominant [?].
 This correlation could not be reproduced with the dynamical model developed in the previous research.
-In this study, we evaluated the calculation MADs be two quasi-fission dominated reaction systems Ti + W and S + Th using a dynamical model.
+In this study, we evaluated MADs of the two reaction systems $^{48}\text{Ti} + ^{186}\text{W}$ and $^{34}\text{S} + ^{232}\text{Th}$ dominated quasi-fission using a dynamical model.
 This paper contain as follows Sec.
 2 describes the details of the model framework.
 Sec.
 3 discusses the parameter dependence of MAD.
 The last section describes conclusion.